AlexCourtney18/typescript-with-vue3/README.md

-# Boilerplate Code for Typescript with Vue.js 3 Course
+# Typescript with Vue.js 3 Course

-This is the boilerplate code for the TypeScript with Vue.js 3 Course.
+This code for the TypeScript with Vue.js 3 Course.

 ## How to Install
 ```sh